 Difficulties in falling asleep, nocturnal awakenings, incessant ruminations ... insomnia is a sleep disorder that affects nearly 20% of French people.
 However, sleep accounts for over a third of our life and is directly linked to our health.
-Let's see in more detail, the causes and consequences of a chronic lack of sleep on our health.
+Let's take a closer look at the causes and consequences of chronic sleep deprivation on our health.

 The causes of insomnia?